vacanza/holidays/SPONSORSHIP.md

 Note:

-- If GitHub Sponsors program is not available for the contributor's country, we may consider **alternative payment options** (e.g., crypto payments in USDT) on a **case-by-case basis**.
+- If the GitHub Sponsors program is not available for the contributor's country, we may consider **alternative payment options** (e.g., crypto payments in USDT) on a **case-by-case basis**.
 - Maintainers may specify additional eligibility requirements for specific entities or tasks.
 These may include familiarity with the country or region in question, native language proficiency, or relevant domain knowledge to ensure the accuracy and quality of the contribution.

 ## Application and Selection Process